hmc-cs111-spring2016/project-ideas/free-1.md

 making language design decisions), as opposed to "systems" aspects of the project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_
+I think the hardest part of this project is the language aspects, by far.
+There is a lot of work to be done in deciding how to represent different movements, which movements to allow, which movements to not allow, etc. Because movement is not finite, the language should be as open ended as possible.
+However, this will require a lot of organization.

 ### Scope
 _How big an idea is this?
 How ambitious is this project?_
+Pretty ambitious.
+There's a lot of range in dance and movement, which is part of the difficulty.
+To be succesful in creating this, there would need to be a way to break down and work on just a smaller aspect of the domain (such as a specific style of dance or a certain type of movement).

 ### Benefits and drawbacks
 _Why might this be a good idea for a project?
 Why might this not be a good idea project?_
+This could be a good project because it ties my two majors together, which is pretty exciting.
+However, it could be very broad and open, and might be hard to pull all the pieces together.
+The scope has to be narrowed.